Mutual obligation requirements for principal carers

 Principal carers who do permanent part time paid work

 If the basic rate of income support payment doesn’t increase, you don’t have to do other activities during a break or holiday.
 This includes if you get the same amount of employment income during the break.

 Principal carers who do paid work or combined study and paid work

 During the Christmas school holidays, you may be subject to the Allowable Break provisions.
 You’ll get this if affected by employer initiated temporary closures or reduced hours or shifts.

 You may be able to meet your requirements if you’re studying or training for at least 30 hours a fortnight.
 You can only use study to meet your requirements during your course.

-During study breaks longer than 3 weeks, you may need to look for suitable work that is either:
+During study breaks longer than 3 weeks, you may need to look for suitable work that's 1 of these:

 - part time

 Alternatively, you may need to do another approved activity to meet your requirements.

 Combining study, paid work and voluntary work activities